zhaochengw/WOW-AddOns-Classic/GTFO/ReadMe.txt

 * Added TWW spells for Manaforge Omega
 * Added TWW spells for Priory of the Scared Flame
 * Added TWW spells for Operation: Floodgate

+5.18.4
+* Added TWW spells for Manaforge Omega

+5.18.5
+* Added The War Within spells (world)
+* Added TWW spells for Manaforge Omega

+5.18.6
+* Fixed TWW spells for Manaforge Omega
+* Added TWW spells for Manaforge Omega

+5.18.7
+* Added The War Within spells (world)
+* Added TWW spells for Ara-Kara, City of Echoes
+* Added TWW spells for TWW Delves
+* Added TWW spells for Manaforge Omega

+5.19
+* Fixed localization issues when strings were not localized

+5.19.1
+* Added TWW spells for Manaforge Omega
+* Fixed TWW spells for Ara-Kara, City of Echoes
+* Fixed SL spells for Halls of Atonement